 An employee who has been given a written notice of termination can resign and continue to keep the right to severance pay.
 To keep this right, the employee must give the employer two weeks' written notice of his or her resignation.
 The resignation must also take effect during the statutory notice period–the period of written notice that is required to be given by the employer.

 If an employer provides longer notice than is required, the statutory part of the notice period is the last part of the period that ends on the date of termination.

 Heather has worked for seven years, and is entitled to seven weeks' notice of termination under the ESA.
 Heather's employer gives her 10 weeks' notice.
 Heather must give her employer at least two weeks' written notice of her resignation.
 As long as Heather's resignation takes effect during the statutory notice period, in this case the last seven weeks of the 10-week notice period, she continues to be entitled to severance pay.

-An employee qualifies for severance pay when his or her employment is severed and he or she:
+An employee qualifies for severance pay if his or her employment is severed and he or she: